On the triviality of flows in Alexandroff spaces: Introduction and motivation

 Recently, it has been proved that topological spaces can be approximated by Alexandroff spaces using the concepts of inverse systems (inverse sequences) and inverse limits, see \cite{mondejar2020reconstruction} for compact metric spaces and \cite{bilski2017inverse} for locally compact, paracompact and Hausdorff spaces.
 One could ask if flows on a general space $(X,T)$ can be in some sense approximated by flows in sufficiently close elements in the corresponding approach of inverse systems mentioned above.
-Or, in other words, can Alexandroff spaces have sufficiently enough topological richness to admit different flows on them in order to approximate different flows in the general topological space $(X,T)$?
-We were led to this question motivated by some ideas developed in the memoir \cite{chocano2021computational} that will be the Ph.
-D. thesis of the first author co-advised by the second and third authors of this note.
+Or, in other words, can Alexandroff spaces have sufficiently enough topological richness on paths to admit different flows on them in order to approximate different flows in the general topological space $(X,T)$?
+We were led to this question motivated by some ideas developed in the Ph.
+D. thesis of the first author \cite{chocano2021computational} co-advised by the third and fourth authors of this note.
 We recommend J.P.
 May's notes \cite{may1966finite} for general knowledge on Alexandorff spaces.